Ulcer Index

 The Ulcer Index was originally developed by the author

 of this page in 1987.
-Since then, it has been widely recognized by the
+Since then, it has been widely recognized and adopted by the

 Guide to Fidelity Funds: Winning Strategies for Mutual Fund Investors,

-published by John Wiley & Sons in 1989, this out-of-print book can be downloaded
+published by John Wiley & Sons in 1989, this out-of-print book is available

 Note: There have been instances of the term "Ulcer Index" being